fluxusfrequency/blog/setting-up-a-clientside-js-project-with-gulp-and-browserify.md

 }
 ```

-If you're getting JSHint errors in your editor for this file, you can
-turn them off with `echo "package.json" >> .jshintignore`.
+If you're getting JSHint errors in your editor for this file, you can turn them off with `echo "package.json" >> .jshintignore`.

 ## Setting Up Gulp

-Now that we have `gulp` installed, we'll configure `gulp` commands to lint our code, test it, run a compilation process, and copy our minified JS into the `public` folder.
-We'll also set up a watch so that any changes to our project will trigger a lint and recompile.
+Now that we have the `gulp` package installed, we'll configure `gulp` tasks to lint our code, test it, trigger the compilation process, and copy our minified JS into the `public` folder.
+We'll also set up a `watch` task that we can use to trigger a lint and recompile of our project whenever a source file is changed.

-We'll start by requiring the gulp packages we want in a `gulpfile.js` that lives in the root of the project.
+We'll start by requiring the `gulp` packages we want in a `gulpfile.js` that lives in the root of the project.

 ```javascript
 // Gulp Dependencies